BahaTanvir/nvim/USER_GUIDE_DVORAK.md

 **Welcome to Neovim with Dvorak keyboard support!** This comprehensive guide will help you master your new Neovim setup specifically configured for Dvorak keyboard users.

-## Note: I use extensively modified Dvorak keymap completely diffirent from how it works in Qwerty.
-You can use mine or you can use on your own.
+## *Note*: I use extensively modified Dvorak keymap, completely diffirent from how it works in Qwerty.
+You can use mine or you can use your own.
 In either case you'll get Guideline from this document.

 ## 🎹 Dvorak Layout Integration